confidential-devhub/coco-ai-demo-scripts/fraud-detection/README.md

 ## Prerequisites

 1. Openshift AI, Openshift Service Mesh and Openshift Serverless installed
 2. Openshift AI DataScienceCluster set up to enable Kserve.
-An example is located in `../setup/oai-datasciencecluster.yaml`
+An example is located in `../setup/oai-datasciencecluster.yaml`.
+Official guide is here: https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html-single/serving_models/index#about-the-single-model-serving-platform_serving-large-models
 3. Openshift Sandboxed Containers installed with CoCo enabled
 4. Trustee operator installed
 5. Trustee operator has to contain a key stored as a Secret (and the key has to be added in `KbsConfig`).
 The storage initializer running in the model will perform attestation to get the key defined in the env `MODEL_DECRYPTION_KEY`, but otherwise it will default to `fraud-detection/key.bin`.
 The `MODEL_DECRYPTION_KEY` env simply defines `secret/file_name`, so `fraud-detection/key.bin` simply means secret called `fraud-detection` which has `key.bin` as content.